Cadet Resources

 Tip: Keep cloth clean between buffing sessions to avoid streaks.

-Tag Days are fundraising events held every year.
-During these events, supervised cadets in uniform stand outside local businesses always with management’s permission asking for donations from the public.
-Donors receive a tag that reads “I Support Air Cadets.”
+Tag Days are fundraising events where supervised cadets, in uniform, stand outside local businesses always with management’s permission requesting donations from the general public.
+In return, donors are given a tag that reads, “I Support Air Cadets.”

-Tag Days are one of the Squadron Sponsoring Committee’s (SSC) key fundraisers and its largest source of funding.
-The money raised supports activities not funded by Cadets Canada, such as Familiarization Flying, Mess Dinners, band and biathlon equipment, insurance, and more.
+Tag Days are one of the squadron’s key fundraisers and represent the Squadron Sponsoring Committee’s (SSC) largest source of funding.
+The funds raised help cover activities and resources not supported by Cadets Canada, including Familiarization Flying, Mess Dinners, band and biathlon equipment, insurance, and more.

-Participation in Tag Days is highly encouraged for cadets.
-It’s also an excellent opportunity for cadets to engage with the community and promote the many benefits of the Air Cadet program.
+Cadets are highly encouraged to participate in this important fundraiser.
+It’s also an excellent opportunity for them to interact with the public and showcase the many benefits of the Air Cadet program.

 Warning Orders and Joining Instructions are accessed thought Cadet 365.
 All cadets are required to use Cadet365 for all Cadet and Officer communication.